hotosm/tasking-manager/docs/code_of_conduct.md

 As a first measure, it is preferable to work out issues directly with the people involved, or to work with other Community Members who can help you resolve the issue.
 This may take several forms:

 - Talk with one another.
 Assume that communications are positive and that people are treating each other with respect.
-Cues about emotions are often lacking from digital communications.
+Cues about emotions are often lacking in digital communications.
 Many of our modes of digital communication tend towards brevity, which can be easier to interpret incorrectly as being negative.

 - Contact a representative of the [Community Working Group](https://www.hotosm.org/community/working-groups/), which exists to support the HOT Community.
 Representatives are available to discuss any concerns about behaviour within the community, or ideas to promote positive behaviours.
 You can email them at [community@hotosm.org](mailto:community@hotosm.org).